FrontMatter/web-documentation-nextjs/content/docs/settings.md

 ### frontMatter.content.draftField

 Define the draft field you want to use to manage your content.
-[Check in the docs](https://frontmatter.codes/docs/settings#frontMatter.content.draftField)

 - Type: `object`
   - name: Define the type of field